ramathiyagu123/ace-mongodb/README.md

 ### 1. EventStreams

 1\.
-Click on "Create a topic" with the name \"ace\".
+Click on "Create a topic" and name it \"ace\".
 Select 3 partitions and leave rest the default.

 ![A screenshot of a social media post Description automatically